travisseymour/EPICpyDocs/docs/index.md

 * Automatically Remembers and Reinstates Dimensions of all Dialog Windows.
 * Automatically Reinstates GUI Settings and Parameters For Each Device (including all window positions and sizes)
 * Ability to Load and Run Multiple Rulesets Sequentially
-* Ability to Add Parameters to Device Condition String To Enable Parametric Model Runs (e.g., `10 [Easy|Hard]` would run 10 trials of the Easy condition and then 10 trial of the Hard condition.)
+* Ability to Add Parameters to the Device Condition String to enable parametric model runs (e.g., `10 [Easy|Hard]` would run 10 trials of the Easy condition and then 10 trial of the Hard condition.)
 * Adjustable Application Font Size
 * Adjustable Detail for Sound and Speech Object Display (e.g., determine which attributes of the `Speech_word` class to show on the perceptual output window)
-* Selectable EPIC Architecture Versions (currently models can be run under the 11/28/2014 release of EPIC or the 6/28/2016 release.)
+* <strike>Selectable EPIC Architecture Versions (currently models can be run under the 11/28/2014 release of EPIC or the 6/28/2016 release.)</strike> EPICLib is now fixed to the 2016 release.
 * Access to Some Device Configuration from the GUI (e.g., device programmer might expose toggle for showing debug information, or altering device operation)
 * Added Window-Management Facilities (e.g., Double-clicking output window brings all windows to front, Minimize all windows, Show all windows, Restore Default Layout)
 * It is Now Possible to **UN**load perceptual encoders.
 Unloaded encoders will not be re-loaded during subsequent session reloads.
+* Built-in (though crude) text editor with automatic (not currently perfect) syntax-highlighting for EPIC Production-Rule files.
+Files will default to opening using your system's defaults.